Welcome to today's edition of the Rush 24-7 podcast.

 Clinton banking on the Obama coalition to win.

-Hillary Clinton running is running as the most liberal Democrat presidential front runner in decades with positions on issues from gay marriage to immigration that would in past elections have put her at her party's precarious left edge.
+Hillary Clinton running, is running as the most liberal Democrat presidential frontrunner in decades with positions on issues from gay marriage to immigration that would in past elections have put her at her party's precarious left edge.

-The moves are part of a strategic conclusion by Clinton's emerging campaign that it can harness the same kind of young and diverse coalition Obama got in 2008 and 2012, bolstered by even stronger appeal among women.
+The moves are part of a strategic conclusion by Clinton's emerging campaign that it can harness the same kind of young and diverse coalition Obama got in 2008 and 2012, bolstered by even stronger repeal among women.

 Not so fast on that, though.